How to Plan a Project with BrightWork 365

 • Upload existing files.

-• Create a new Word, Excel, or PowerPoint file.
-The file opens in a separate browser tab for instant use!
+• Create a new Word, Excel, or PowerPoint file that opens in a separate browser tab for instant use!

 • Add a new OneNote Notebook to the project.